Allianz vun Humanisten, Atheisten an Agnostiker: History

 For historical reasons, especially because of the century-long subordination to the House of Habsburg, a great part of the Luxembourgish population is formally a member of the Roman Catholic Church (2002: 94%).
 Their position is strengthened to this day by several privileges granted to this religious community, be it by treaty or informally.
 The traditionally strongest party in the Luxembourgish Parliament, the Christian Social People's Party (CSV), tends to support the Catholic Church.
 The Luxemburger Wort, the country's largest newspaper, belongs to the Saint-Paul Luxembourg publishing group, of which the Catholic Church is also the largest shareholder.

-However, new surveys show that an increasing share of the population no longer feels connected to Catholicism.
 A process began in mid-2000s in which increasingly the tight entanglement between church and state in Luxembourg was questioned.
 This was partially stimulated by several events, such as the debate on Catholic Church sexual abuse or the Grandduke's religiously motivated refusal to sign a euthanasia bill adopted by Parliament.
 This led to the 2007 formation of an alliance of eight organisations, who made the separation of church and state their goal.
 Meanwhile, a lot of people were increasingly estranged by the Church's belief system, and yet were still members of it, solidifying the current situation.
 This caused both the association Liberté de conscience ("Freedom of Conscience") and the Internet portal sokrates.lu to launch the website Fraiheet.lu ("Freedom.lu") in 2009, to inform citizens about the options for religious disaffiliation.
 In 2010, a petition was launched under the name of Trennung.lu ("Separation.lu"), that demanded the separation of church and state in Luxembourg.
 It was supported by, amongst others, the youth wings of several political parties.